Governance

 We believe sustainable growth is the only way to build a successful business and have a lasting impact on the world.
 So, we’re leading by example.
 Our commitment to good governance of ESG spans all the way to Board level.

 To us, good governance of ESG is much broader than the oversight of data or reporting, it requires a fundamental transformation of all processes involved in running a business, and a significant mindset shift towards sustainability-focused thinking.
-The activities of our Board and Board Committees this year have demonstrated this in action, and their priorities for 2023 show a continued commitment to this agenda next year too.
+The activities of our Board and Board Committees this year have demonstrated this in action.

-Here are some examples of the ESG-related activities our Board and Board Committees have conducted in 2022, and their ESG priorities for 2023:
+Here are some examples of the ESG-related activities our Board and Board Committees have conducted in 2024:

-Examples of Board and Board Committee ESG activities during the year (2022)
+Example of Board and Board Committee ESG activities during 2024

-• The Board oversaw the firm’s ESG strategy, commitments, and initiatives across the business.
+• The UK Board oversaw the firm’s ethical health and ethical programmes.

-• The Public Interest Committee considered the firm’s compliance with our code of conduct (Our Code).
-This included regular private updates from the Ethics Partner, including the number of cases reported to the firm’s independently run Speak Up whistleblowing hotline.
+• The Public Interest Committee considered the firm’s compliance with the firm’s Code of Conduct.
+This includes regular private updates from the Head of Ethics and Independence, including the number of cases reported to the firm’s independently run Speak Up whistleblowing hotline.